 Seven tips for safer senior driving

-The statement follows the release of last week’s road casualty figures for 2019, showing a nine per cent increase in the number of people aged 60 and over killed in road collisions (from 588 in 2018 to 638 in 2019).
+The road casualty figures for 2019 showed a nine per cent increase in the number of people aged 60 and over killed in road collisions (from 588 in 2018 to 638 in 2019).

 “We are committed to playing our part in reducing the number of people killed and seriously injured on the UK’s roads, regardless of how old they may be or how they use the roads,” said GEM’s chief executive Neil Worth.